razasyedh/htmlvid/installing.md

     sudo pip install htmlvid

-If you wish to install it manually, download the source code (Download Zip) and run the following commands:
+If you wish to install it manually, [download the source code](https://github.com/razasyedh/htmlvid/archive/master.zip), unzip it, and run the following commands:

     cd /path/to/htmlvid
     python setup.py install